 I decided to move to Seattle to pursue higher education and learn from a new community of people.
 I went to Seattle Pacific University (SPU) where I studied psychology and learned about subject areas that I was passionate about.
 My college experience taught me that in order to be successful in higher education, I needed the community of people around me.
 From being involved on campus in many different organizations that sparked my passions in sharing my culture, service, and event planning, I learned about the field of Student Affairs.

-From there, I decided to continue my educational pursuit at Seattle University where I graduated in June 2020 with a Master of Education (M.Ed.) in Student Development Administration.
-During my time in the program, I had the opportunity to intern with Academic Support Programs, and I am excited to continue working with ASP and support the Academic Success Coaching Program.
+From there, I decided to continue my educational pursuit at Seattle University where I graduated with a Master of Education (M.Ed.) in Student Development Administration.
+During my time in the program, I had the opportunity to intern with Academic Support Programs.
+I am thankful to continue working with ASP and support the Academic Success Coaching Program.
 I continuously learn and am inspired by our peer Academic Success Coaches who work to support students and create intentional spaces for students at UW.

 I value community, collaboration, and compassion where I believe that each person has their own strengths and that working together to achieve our goals truly makes a difference.
-In my free time, I love spending time with family and friends, trying new food places, binge watching tv shows, and working on new art projects.
+In my free time, I love spending time with family and friends, trying new food places, watching tv shows, and working on new art projects.